zhill/enterprise-docs/content/docs/quickstart/enabling_windows.md

 # docker-compose exec api anchore-cli system feeds list
 ```

 will show 'microsoft' feed, with 'msrc' group data entries.
-In addition, you caqn verify with `anchore-cli event list` to show a feed sync complete event for the 'microsoft' feed.
+In addition, you can verify with `anchore-cli event list` to show a feed sync complete event for the 'microsoft' feed.

 1. Scan windows images!
 Either via the UI, or CLI analyze windows-based images